Freiberg University of Mining and Technology: Programs

 Freiberg University of Mining and Technology has been ranked among the best universities worldwide for mining engineering.

 Though a public university, it has a relatively large private endowment.
 The university is home to one of the largest German university foundations.

+Structure

+TU Bergakademie Freiberg is led by a rectorate, legislative decisions are made by the senate or extended senate.

+The rectorate consists of rector, chancellor, and two prorectors for Education and Research, respectively.

+The university has 6 subdivisions called faculties: